 Cutting through a thin layer to expose greater fire is a common challenge when carving opals.
 I had an opal in my scrap box for years that didn't interest me.
-One day, after a close inspection, I saw a red, broad flash under the pinfire.
+One day, after a close inspection, I saw a red broad flash under the pinfire.
 I didn't much care for the stone as it was, so I decided to cut it deeper.

 I began by simply sanding it on a 600 wheel.
 The red broad flash became more visible, but I was rapidly losing fire around the edges.
-The fire layers were not flat.
-The stone needed to be cut lower in the center.
-I took a wide Cratex wheel and began cutting into the fire layer, working from the center out.
-(See “Cabochon Carving Tools and Techniques” for more information on the tools you'll need).
+Since the fire layers weren't flat, the stone needed to be cut lower in the center.
+So, I took a wide Cratex wheel and began cutting into the fire layer, working from the center out.
+(See Cabochon Carving Tools and Techniques for more information on the tools you'll need).

 I kept cutting until I was all the way into the color layer I wanted.
-With the Cratex, it was easy to cut slowly and accurately.
-When finished, it was so close to being flat that I was able to finish it with conventional tools.
+With the Cratex, I could easily cut slowly and accurately.
+When I reached the layer, it was so close to being flat that I could finish it with conventional tools.

 Carving Opals With Surface Potch